Lacro59/playnite-isthereanydeal-plugin/README.md

   </picture>
 </a>

-With this plugin you can
+With this plugin you can:
-* get whislit from Steam, GOG, Epic Game Store, Humble Bundle, Oringin and Xbox
+* Retrieve your wishlist from Steam, GOG, Epic Games Store, Humble Bundle and Xbox.
-* manual Steam whislit import
+* Import your Steam wishlist manually.
-* remove a game in your wish list for GOG, Epci Game Store and Origin
+* Remove a game from your wishlist on GOG and Epic Games Store (currently broken).
-* show best price for different game in wishlit
+* Display the best price for games in your wishlist.
-* notification when percent reduc is above limit defined
+* Receive notifications when a discount exceeds a defined threshold.
-* show giveaways
+* View available giveaways.
-* notification for new giveaways
+* Receive notifications for new giveaways.

 ## Translations
 You can help to translate the extensions do different languages via the project [Crowdin](https://crowdin.com/project/playnite-extensions) page.